phatblat/UnitTestingWithQuick/README.md

   - Presented using [Deckset](https://www.deckset.com/)

 ## ⚒️ Example

-> I used Xcode 11.4 beta 3 to create this project.
-It doesn't use any new features
-> that I'm aware of, but I haven't tested it in the current Xcode 11.3.1.

 The Xcode project containing example tests lives in the `Example/` folder.
 Note that the `Pods/` folder is ignored and will initially be missing following